Infinitesimal commutative unipotent group schemes with one-dimensional Lie algebra

 The group scheme of Witt vectors $W$ over a perfect field $k$ of positive characteristic $p$ plays a central role in the study of unipotent commutative $k$-group schemes.
 We thus recall here some of its main properties that will be used freely later on.
 A reference for this is \cite[V.\textsection1 and \textsection4]{DG}.
 As a $k$-scheme, $W$ coincides with $\A_k^{\mathbb{N}}$ and it is endowed with a structure of ring scheme coming from Witt polynomials.
-We will mostly be interested in its structure of group scheme.
+We will mostly be interested in its structure as a group scheme.
 We denote by $W_n$ the $k$-subgroup scheme of $W$ of Witt vectors of length $\leq n$ and by $W_n^m$ the kernel of $F^m\colon W_n\rightarrow W_n$ (where $F$ is the Frobenius morphism of $W_n$).
 As a $k$-scheme, $W_n$ coincides with $\A_k^n$ and we denote by $k[T_0,\dots,T_{n-1}]$ its $k$-Hopf algebra.
 Notice that if we want to consider $r$ copies of $W_n$ we will use the notation $(W_n)^r$ with the parenthesis.
-The $k$-group scheme $W_n^m$ is the Cartier dual of $W_m^n$ for every $n,m\geq1.$ If for example we consider $(x_0,x_1)$ and $(y_0,y_1)$ two Witt vectors of length $2$, then their sum is given by where $S_1(x_0,y_0)=-\sum_{k=1}^{p-1}\frac{1}{p}\binom{p}{k}x_0^ky_0^{p-k}$.
-In general the expression for the sum of Witt vectors gets more complicated with the increasing of the length.
-One important property is that, if we give weight $p^j$ to the $j$th coordinate for any $j\in\mathbb{N}$, then the polynomial expressing the $i$-th term of the sum is homogeneous of degree $p^i$; moreover it involves just the coordinates of the vectors up to the index $i$.
-Notice that $W$ is defined over $\F_p$ and thus $W^{(p)}\simeq W$.
+The $k$-group scheme $W_n^m$ is the Cartier dual of $W_m^n$ for every $n,m\geq1.$ If for example we consider $(x_0,x_1)$ and $(y_0,y_1)$ two Witt vectors of length $2$, then their sum is given by where $S_1(x_0,y_0)=\frac{x_0^p+y_0^p-(x_0+y_0)^p}{p}=-\sum_{k=1}^{p-1}\frac{1}{p}\binom{p}{k}x_0^ky_0^{p-k}$.
+In general, the expression of the sum of Witt vectors becomes more complex as the length increases.
+One important property is that, if we give weight $p^j$ to the $j$-th coordinate for any $j\in\mathbb{N}$, then the polynomial expressing the $i$-th term of the sum is homogeneous of degree $p^i$; moreover it involves just the coordinates of the vectors up to the index $i$.
+Notice that $W$ is defined over $\F_p$ and thus the Frobenius twist $W^{(p)}$ is isomorphic to $W$.
 Let $V$ be the Verschiebung morphism of $W_n$.
 On points $F$ and $V$ act as follows: and Moreover $F\circ V=V\circ F=p\cdot\id$, therefore

 Let us recall the following important fact, that allows us, when studying infinitesimal commutative unipotent group schemes over a perfect field, to work with Witt vectors.

 \begin{prop} If $k$ is perfect, then every infinitesimal commutative unipotent $k$-group scheme $G$ can be embedded in $\left(W_n^m\right)^r$ for some $n,m,r\geq1$. \end{prop}